 2) The ancient Roman weapon Gladius- The Roman army’s most definitive weapon

 The gladius was a long sword, and it primarily represented the Ancient Roman soldier.
 A Roman soldier would never be seen without his gladius or his shield.
 It was most effective during close combat.
 The Roman soldiers would block the enemy with their shields and attack them with the gladius.
 The main purpose of the sword was to thrust and slash the enemy.
 Additionally, the gladius was very effective in cutting the kneecaps of the enemies thus rendering them helpless.
 This is what made it such a popular and effective ancient Roman weapon.
-However, towards the end of the 3rd century AD, the gladius was eventually replaced with the Spatha.
+However, towards the end of the 3rd century AD, the spatha eventually replaced the gladius.

 3) Pilum- One of the most effective Ancient Roman weapons